 “Our excellent quality scores reflect our commitment to providing effective, evidence-based care to all our patients regardless of race, ethnicity or spoken language,” said Dr. Loftus.
 “Every physician in our practice, regardless of specialty, is responsible for population health.
 This integrated approach has drastically reduced disparities in care by race and ethnicity for important quality measures like cancer screenings, blood pressure control and diabetes management.”

-Kaiser Permanente of the Mid-Atlantic States achieved the nation’s best performance in blood pressure control for the third year in a row (90.34 percent vs. national average 58.71 percent), according to 2017 NCQA’s Quality Compass® Data for private health plans.
+Kaiser Permanente of the Mid-Atlantic States achieved the nation’s best performance in blood pressure control for the third year in a row (90.34% vs. national average 58.71%), according to 2017 NCQA’s Quality Compass® Data for private health plans.

 “As America becomes more diverse, it is more important than ever to provide excellent, culturally competent care to everyone who receives care in our medical centers,” said Kim Horn, president of Kaiser Permanente of the Mid-Atlantic States.
 “We strive to remove cultural barriers and personalize medical services to our members’ preferences and needs so that they feel respected and comfortable while receiving care.”

 This recognition by NCQA is the latest in a string of national honors Kaiser Permanente of the Mid-Atlantic States has received from the organization.